Hwerow/FermWatch/README.md

 # Options
 - Select Plato - default SG
 - Select Fahrenheit  - default Celsius
 - Select iSpindel SG 20°C approximate temperature correction - default none.
 An experimental function that modifies the displayed Present 	Gravity, Apparent Attenuation and % ABV values

 # Links
 - Base64 Encode  https://www.base64encode.org/
 - Postman   https://www.postman.com/
-- Get Fermenting batch from Brewfather  https://api.brewfather.app/v1/batches/?include=measuredOg,recipe.fgEstimated&status=Fermenting
+- Get Fermenting batch from Brewfather  https://api.brewfather.app/v2/batches/?include=measuredOg,recipe.fgEstimated&status=Fermenting
-- Get Latest readings for batch https://api.brewfather.app/v1/batches/batch_id/readings/last  NB Change batch_id to suit your results
+- Get the Latest readings for batch https://api.brewfather.app/v2/batches/batch_id/readings/last  NB Change batch_id to suit your results
 - Flasher https://github.com/marcelstoer/nodemcu-pyflasher/releases

 # Acknowledgements
 This project would not have been possible without using libraries from Bodmer - TFT_eSPI screen, martin-ger - MQTT Broker, B Blanchon - ArduinoJson, tzapu - WiFiManger, NTPClient and the MultiMap for interpolation and others who are referenced in the code.

 # FermWatch Versions
-1.2  Maintenance update
+1.2.1 Apparently Not all Authorisations are the same length 1.2  Maintenance update
      Added hostname, as having to read the chipid or remembering the IP was a pain, fixed pressure display from BPL now Bpressure
      Minor display formatting issues corrected